 ABLE Accounts: Tax Facts for People with Disabilities

 ABLE accounts are tax-advantaged savings and investment accounts for eligible people with disabilities.
-An ABLE account can help the account owner save and pay for qualified disability expenses which enhance their health, independence and quality of life, without affecting eligibility for government assistance programs.
+An ABLE account can help the account owner save money that does not affect benefits based on need.
+It can be used to pay for qualified disability expenses which enhance their health, independence and quality of life.
 Tax season is the perfect time to learn about ABLE accounts and taxes.
+A person may file income taxes for 2021, 2022, 2023 and 2024 before April 15th, 2025, to get any tax credits and economic recovery rebate payments for which they may have been eligible.

-The 2023 tax season began January 29, 2024 when the IRS began accepting and processing 2023 tax year returns; the deadline to file is April 15, 2024 for most taxpayers unless an extension was requested.
+The 2024 e-file tax season began January 27, 2025, when the Internal Revenue Service (IRS) began accepting and processing e-filed 2024 tax year returns; the deadline to file is April 15, 2025, for most taxpayers unless an extension was requested.
 ABLE account owners are not required to file income taxes simply because they have an ABLE account.
-A person may need to file taxes if they have employment income, SSDI, retirement income, investment earnings, or dividends.
-ABLE account owners, who are employed and those who are not employed may be eligible for tax deductions or credits which could result in an income tax refund.
-All account owners are encouraged to file their 2023 tax return electronically to claim tax credits or deductions which may result in a refund which may be saved.
-An income tax refund may be directly deposited and saved in an ABLE account without impacting public benefits.
+A person may need to file taxes if they have employment income, Social Security Disability Insurance Benefits (SSDI), retirement income, investment earnings, or dividends.
+ABLE account owners, whether they work or not, may be eligible for tax deductions or credits which could result in an income tax refund.
+All account owners are encouraged to file their 2024 tax return online to claim tax credits or deductions which may result in a refund which may be saved.
+An income tax refund may be directly deposited, saved and invested in an ABLE account without impacting public benefits.

-When you claim federal tax credits and deductions on a tax return, you can change the amount of tax you may owe.
-Deductions can reduce your countable income before you calculate the tax you owe.
-Credits can reduce the amount of tax you owe or increase your tax refund, and some credits may give you a refund, even if you don’t owe any tax.
-For Example:
+When you claim federal tax credits and deductions on a tax return, you can lower the amount of tax you might have to pay.
+Deductions can reduce taxable income.
+Credits can lower the amount of tax you owe or increase your tax refund.
+Some credits might even give you a refund, even if you did not owe any tax in the first place.
+For example:

 Advance Child Tax Credit payments